Using Formulas in DT_ACTION_LEVEL_LOOKUP

 SINGLE_FORMULA

-LOOKUP_SOURCE (25 char): If this action level is from an environmental agency, the agency's name or an abbreviation of the name is appropriate for the source column.
+LOOKUP_SOURCE (25 char): If this action level is from an environmental agency, the agency's name or an abbreviation of the name is appropriate for the source field.
 Example: USEPA

-LOOKUP_CODE (40 char): This column is used to create different categories for each source.
-Combining land use and matrix would be common entries for the code column.
+LOOKUP_CODE (40 char): Used to create different categories for each source.
+Combining land use and matrix would be common entries for the LOOKUP_CODE.
 Example: Comm_Surf_Soil

-LOOKUP_METHOD (255 char): The entries in this column must match the method name exactly.
+LOOKUP_METHOD (255 char): The entries must match the method name exactly.
 In this case, that would be SINGLE_FORMULA.

-PARAM_CODE (CAS_RN in the EDD) (20 char): This entry must equal the value in the PARAM_CODE column of DT_ACTION_LEVEL_PARAMETER.
+PARAM_CODE (CAS_RN in the EDD) (20 char): This entry must equal the value in the PARAM_CODE field of the DT_ACTION_LEVEL_PARAMETER table.

-These first four columns are the link between DT_ACTION_LEVEL_PARAMETER and DT_ACTION_LEVEL_LOOKUP.
+Note: These first four fields are the link between the DT_ACTION_LEVEL_PARAMETER and DT_ACTION_LEVEL_LOOKUP tables.

-COMPARISON_GROUP (integer): This column is not used in the SINGLE_FORMULA
+COMPARISON_GROUP (integer): This field is not used in the SINGLE_FORMULA method.

 COMPARISON_ID (20 char): The CAS_RN of the analyte whose value will be used in the calculation process.

-COMPARISON_OPERATOR (10 char): This column is populated with CALC or NULL.
+COMPARISON_OPERATOR (10 char): This field is populated with "CALC" or "NULL".
 The NULL value is used to create a default action level if the sample does not have a result value for the COMPARISON_ID.

-COMPARISON_VALUE (19 char): This column is not used in the SINGLE_FORMULA.
+COMPARISON_VALUE (19 char): This field is not used in the SINGLE_FORMULA method.

-COMPARISON_UNIT (15 char): The unit of the compValue in the CALC_METHOD calculations is shown below.
-The compValue is the result value of the COMPARISON_ID analyte from the sample being processed.
+COMPARISON_UNIT (15 char): The unit of the lookupVALUE in the CALC_METHOD calculations is shown below.
+The lookupVALUE is the result value of the COMPARISON_ID analyte from the sample being processed.
 This value is converted to the COMPARISON_UNIT before the calculation is performed.

 ACTION_LEVEL (19 char): The default action level (COMPARISON_OPERATOR = NULL) value to use as the sample-specific action level for the PARAM_CODE analyte if/when the sample does not have a result value for the COMPARISON_ID.
 For the COMPARISON_OPERATOR = CALC row, this field is left blank since the sample-specific action level is calculated.